 - The link between content and specific initiatives and campaigns

 - Setting the big picture around content expectations

 Content creation is an iterative process.
 It doesn’t occur in a vacuum.
 Rather, it requires multiple stakeholders, including reviewers and editors.
 Thus, you need to build this into your editorial content template.
 Ideally, you’d use a platform that enables:

 - Task management and tracking

 - Review workflows for those inside the content team and outside (e.g., legal, compliance)

 These and other workflow-related components aren’t going to be easy to implement with spreadsheets, so that’s a drawback of using that type of template.
 You’d be able to do some customization, but it would be a lot of manual work.

 Organization by Content Type

-- Not integrated with other functions or business units
+- You can’t integrate it with other functions or business units.

 - You can’t easily share direct feedback and comments.